Professor Sayantan Ghosal

 He was previously a Professor of Economics at the University of Warwick.
 He is a co-investigator at the ESRC funded Centre for Competitive Advantage in the Global Economy (CAGE) (£4.5 million FEC) and was Research Director at CAGE from 2010 to 2012.

-He has held £10 million pounds in external research grants such as a co-investigator on the ESRC funded “Rebuilding Macroeconomics Network”, and as Principal Investigator in several ESRC-FCDO funded projects.
+He has held £10 million pounds in external research grants such as a co-investigator on the ESRC funded “Rebuilding Macroeconomics Network”, and as Principal Investigator in several ESRC-FCDO funded projects as well as ESRC IAA project grants.
+He developed an Impact Case study for REF 2021

 He obtained his PhD from CORE, Université Catholique de Louvain under the European Doctoral Programme in Quantitative Economics.

-His research interests include foundations of general equilibrium, poverty/deprivation traps, political economy and financial crises.
+His research interests include the foundations of general equilibrium, behavioural poverty/deprivation traps, political economy and sovereign debt restructuring.

 Research interests